Art and Design

-Middle school students are curious and inquisitive learners with active imaginations and keen senses of wonder; to that end, the offerings in the Department of Art and Design tap into this reserve and provide students with the opportunity to think critically and creatively.
-Most importantly, these offerings provide students with more than a vocabulary for speaking about technology and the arts - they provide a project- or production-based curriculum and opportunities for students to interface with the faces and spaces of those fields.
+Middle School students are curious and inquisitive learners with active imaginations and keen senses of wonder; to that end, the offerings in the Department of Art and Design tap into these inclinations and provide students with the opportunity to think critically and creatively.
+Most importantly, these offerings give students more than a vocabulary for speaking about technology and the arts; they provide a project- or production-based curriculum and opportunities for students to share their work with the community and interact with the faces and spaces of those fields.

-Designed to foster imagination and teamwork, Robotics places a strong emphasis on developing critical thinking and problem solving skills through project-based learning for success in all aspects in school and beyond.
-Students will begin to cultivate skills in:
+Robotics: Full STEAM ahead!
+Designed to foster imagination and teamwork, Robotics places a strong emphasis on developing critical thinking and problem-solving skills through project-based learning for success in all aspects in school and beyond.